 But if you are interested in getting a really nice guitar for dirt cheap, then a Seagull S6 made prior to 2005 is a clear winner.
 Realistically, if that guitar had the name, "Martin" printed on the headstock, it would sell for $1,500 easily.

-It's too bad, but at some point, the Seagull brand changed how they made the Seagull S6, and while it still sounds decent, it's over $500.
-With so many old Seagull S6 guitars out there, realistically it just makes more sense to be these ones used.
+It's too bad, but at some point, the Seagull brand changed how they made the Seagull S6, and while it still sounds decent, it's over $500 and not really the same guitar.
+With so many old Seagull S6 guitars out there, realistically, it just makes more sense to be these ones used.
 They're very undervalued guitars.

 Sometimes, you just need a guitar that can go to the cabin with you or that the kids can strum without giving you anxiety.
 When it comes to guitars of this ilk, you want cheap, but you also don't want trash, and this is a perfect reason to buy used.

-The simple fact is that Guitar Center's cheapest brand-new model is going to leave a lot to be desired, and you can be sure to find something in a comparable price point at a much better price on the used market, especially when you consider all the people who bought a guitar with the hopes of learning how to play, and then quit their guitar lessons after the first few.
+The simple fact is the cheapest brand-new model at a guitar store is going to leave a lot to be desired, and you can be sure to find something in a comparable price point at a much better price on the used market, especially when you consider all the people who bought an guitar with the hopes of learning how to play, and then quit their guitar lessons after the first few.